 - The Kindle Basic is zippier in comparison to the Tolino Page.
 The Tolino Page's performance is adequate, but you notice the difference when you put the two devices side by side.
-Both devices have the same resolution and despite the Tolino Page's E-Ink Carta screen the text is darker on the Kindle Basic (see picture below for a comparison between the Kindle Basic and Tolino Page).
-This may seem odd, though less sharp, and blocky, I found the text on the Kindle Basic darker than the high-end Kindle Oasis (I will dedicate a post with further reflections on the Kindle Oasis.
-My review was positive but after prolonged use there are some issues I will flag).
+Both devices have the same resolution and despite the Tolino Page's E-Ink Carta screen, the text is darker on the Kindle Basic (see picture below for a comparison between the Kindle Basic and Tolino Page).
+This may seem odd, though less sharp, and blocky, I found the text on the Kindle Basic, due to the default extra weight, darker than the high-end Kindle Oasis.

 |Text contrast comparison between the Kindle Basic and Tolino Page (click on image to enlarge)|

 - Another plus is the relative lightweight of the Kindle Basic.
 The device weighs 161 grams.
 The Tolino Page is light too at 170 grams.
 The Kindle Paperwhite is significantly heavier than both devices at 205 grams.
 The lightweight makes the Kindle Basic a good companion when travelling or commuting.

 Overall, the Kindle Basic is hands-down the best entry-level e-reader from an established vendor.
 The device makes a great gift, an e-reader for children or something light to carry when travelling.